When hashtags are used for comedic purposes. It is mostly used in these two scenarios:

 - Jane the Virgin parodies this with Jane's vain celebrity father Rogelio, who frequently uses hashtags on Twitter.
 Sometimes they're relevant to the plot of the episode, others are just for laughs. (#RogelioMyBrogelio) The Lemony Narrator often chimes in with the chyrons.

-- John Oliver sometimes does this on Last Week Tonight.
+- John Oliver sometimes does this on Last Week Tonight with John Oliver.

-- When he mentions the movie Fifty Shades Of Gray he will say that the actor Jamie Dornan is #NOTMYCHRISTIAN (i.e. not a good choice to play the role of Christian Grey in the film).
+- When he mentions the movie Fifty Shades of Grey he will say that the actor Jamie Dornan is #NOTMYCHRISTIAN (i.e. not a good choice to play the role of Christian Grey in the film).

-- "Adolf Hitler, or as I like to call him: Mister Eva Braun. #FEMINISM #HITLER"
+- Tagging #FEMINISM to anything is basically a Running Gag now, combined with tags such as #OSAMABINLADEN, #BEARPLEASURE, #CRACKPIPES or #HITLER ("Adolf Hitler, or as I like to call him: Mister Eva Braun. #FEMINISM #HITLER")